GiveMeAllYourCats/cipher-chain/README.md

 }
 ```

-Cipher-chain knows this internally when trying to decrypt your strings.
-The only piece of the puzzle here to decrypt the `encryptedData` variable is if we know the `secret`
+Cipher-chain knows internally which algorithm cipher to use for this to decrypt your strings.
+The only piece of the puzzle here to decrypt the `encryptedData` variable is if we know the `secret` kdf hash for that specific chain

 ## Initialization